-How to pay: The easiest is by PayPal or credit card on the website’s For Members page.
-Choose Membership Contributions tab and then click PayNow link or follow THIS LINK.
+How to pay: The easiest is by credit card on the website’s For Members section.
+Choose Membership Contributions tab and use the online payment form.
 You can also pay at a rehearsal: Allen (clarinet) accepts credit cards or checks (payable to Prometheus Symphony) Please note: No one is ever turned away for financial reasons; we will make adjustments to the requested amount because we want everyone to play.
 Speak in confidence to Allen, Bonnie or John for an adjustment.
 Additional donations: Members often donate more to help cover our myriad costs (conductor, music, concert & rehearsal spaces, Merritt fees, insurance, season brochure, programs, flyers, postage, concerto competition, extra players, soloists).
 Requested membership contributions, audience donations and grants don’t cover everything, despite members’ volunteering and the Board’s economizing and hours of hard work.
 Your extra contributions are acknowledged in the concert programs.
 All your contributions are tax deductible.
 We’ll send you an acknowledgement letter in January!

 Admission to the Orchestra and Enrollment: Admission to the Orchestra is by informal audition with Music Director Eric Hansen.
 Please invite prospective players to contact us by email at info@PrometheusSymphony.org.
 We always need more strings.
 Prometheus is affiliated with Merritt College, which provides rehearsal space.
 Enrollment in the music class is required of members who are “eligible” (under Merritt’s rules).
 Do not enroll unless requested to do so by the Orchestra, which determines eligibility and provides enrollment instructions.
 Do not pay fees to Merritt, even if they bill you.
 The Orchestra handles class fees for enrolled members.
 Direct enrollment questions to Eric or Bonnie (bassoon) Minors (under 18) are welcome.
 They must provide parent/guardian contact informations; ask Lindsay (violin) or Bonnie (bassoon) for a form.
 Adult orchestra members are not to be alone with a minor at any rehearsal, concert or activity, including riding to rehearsals or concerts.
 Minors are not to do any heavy lifting while helping with setup.
 Minors needing a ride or having concerns or questions, talk to or email any Board member (listed below, emails on the Roster).